 5G in Bahrain arrived in July 2019 when STC (previously called VIVA) launched their 5G data plans.
 You can get mobile 5G from STC with one of their 5G phones, or 5G at home with the 5G router.
 The service is available in areas like Reef Island, Amwaj Islands, and Riffa Views.

 Batelco is another company bringing 5G to Bahrain, choosing Ericsson to provide the 5G equipment.
-Availability is limited to just a few areas as of right now: Amwaj Islands and Reef Island.
+Availability is limited to just a few areas as of right now: Amwaj Islands and Reef Island. countries with 5g networks

 5G in Kazakhstan isn’t coming as soon as other countries despite the fact that it’s the ninth-largest country in the world.
 However, according to Prime Minister Askar Mamin, 5G is definitely in sight, calling for an “Action Plan for the implementation of 5G in Kazakhstan.”